rsandz/joplin-calendar/README.md

 ### After clicking on Calendar

 - Use the arrow key to move between dates.
 - Use Ctrl to jump between days with notes.
   - Use Ctrl+Left or Ctrl+Up to jump to the nearest date in the past with a note.
   - Use Ctrl+Right or Ctrl+Down to jump to the nearest date in the future with a note.

-### After clicking on the note list
+### After clicking on the Note List

 - Use up and down arrow keys to select notes.

-# Development
+# ⚙️ Development

 ## Building the plugin

 The plugin is built using Webpack, which creates the compiled code in `/dist`.
-A JPL archive will also be created at the root, which can use to distribute the plugin.
+A JPL archive will also be created at the root, which can be used to distribute the plugin or test locally by loading it into Joplin.

 To build the plugin, simply run `npm run dist`.
 Alternatively, to automatically rebuild the plugin on source code changes, run `npm run watch`